 We live in an age of competition.
-The number of people seeking work are much larger than the number of vacancies present.
-Getting a job without references can be infinitely tougher than with one.
+The number of people seeking work is much larger than the number of vacancies present.
+To get a job without references can be a bit tougher than with one but certainly it is not impossible.

 Get a Job Without References – What to do?